waikereru/waikereru.github.io/_pages/team.md

 {% include figure image_path="/assets/images/people/PeopleGraemeAtkins.jpg" %}

 Graeme has an unrivalled knowledge of Tairāwhiti native plants, animals, fish and reptiles.
-He’s our go-to-man for rare and endangered species of plants for the 1769 Garden, and advisor on mātauranga taiao for Waikereru.
+He’s our go-to-man for rare and endangered species of plants for the 1769 Seed Archive, and advisor on mātauranga taiao for Waikereru.

 ## Kai tiaki, Rene Orchiston Pā Harakeke